-POLICY: Medical/Mental Health/Personal Leave of Absence from the MSN FNP leave of absence from the MSN FNP Program
+POLICY: Medical/Mental Health/Personal Leave of Absence from the Master of Science in absence from the Master of Science in Nursing Program

-Program
+Nursing Program

-PURPOSE: A description of the process from taking a medical/mental health/personal
+PURPOSE: A description of the process from taking a medical/mental health/personal leave of

-Medical/Mental Health/Personal Leave of Absence
+PROCEDURE: Medical/Mental Health/Personal Leave of Absence

 A student may request a leave of absence from the MSN Program due to a medical or mental health issue which impacts the student's ability to participate in the program.
-The request for the leave of absence must be submitted in writing by the student to the MSN FNP Program Coordinator and shall include a written certification from an appropriate and qualified health care provider stating (1) the basis for the leave of absence; and (2) the time period during which the student will be unable to participate in the program due to the medical or mental health issue.
+The request for the leave of absence must be submitted in writing by the student to the Master of Science in Nursing Program Coordinator and shall include a written certification from an appropriate and qualified health care provider stating (1) the basis for the leave of absence; and (2) the time period during which the student will be unable to participate in the program due to the medical or mental health issue.
 Students must cooperate fully with the University and provide all requested documentation and information so that the University can make a timely and informed decision regarding whether to grant the student's request for a leave of absence from the program.

-The Dean of the School of Nursing/Associate Dean of the School of Nursing, along with the Program Coordinator, Clinical Coordinator and faculty are responsible for reviewing the student requests for leaves of absence and determining whether such requests shall be granted or denied.
+The Dean of the School of Nursing/Associate Dean of the School of Nursing, along with the Master of Science in Nursing Program Coordinator, Clinical Coordinator and faculty are responsible for reviewing the student requests for leaves of absence and determining whether such requests shall be granted or denied.